Resolving SMTP relay service email issues in Microsoft Exchange and Google Workspace

 Why does this issue occur?

-As demonstrated in the schema below, when an organization has integrated an SMTP relay service, such as Barracuda or Proofpoint, into their Microsoft Exchange email delivery process, an email sent to the organization from an outside entity will be received by the SMTP relay server first.
-The SMTP server may make modifications to the email, like adding its own information in the header or including security warnings in the message body or title, before it sends it on to the Microsoft Exchange server.
+As demonstrated in the schema below, when an organization has integrated an SMTP relay service, such as Barracuda or Proofpoint, into their email delivery process, an email sent to the organization from an outside entity will be received by the SMTP relay server first.
+The SMTP server may make modifications to the email, like adding its own information in the header or including security warnings in the message body or title, before it sends it on to the Microsoft Exchange or Google Workspace server.

-Such behaviour is very similar to the security breach known as a “man-in-the-middle attack.“ In this attack, the bad actor obtains access to a company's communication channel and changes messages between the sender and recipient in order to create harm for the company.
+Such behaviour is very similar to the security breach known as a man-in-the-middle attack.
+In this attack, the bad actor obtains access to a company's communication channel and changes messages between the sender and recipient in order to create harm for the company.

 Enhanced Filtering for Connectors in Microsoft Exchange